The Story of the Shrouds

 The 19,240 Shrouds were laid out a second time in 2016 in Bristol to mark the armistice, and again tens of thousands of people came to visit.

 With no official funding and a team of two – Jake Moores and Mel Bradley – determined to help Rob see the project to fruition, it appeared an impossible task.
-However, the past two years have seen a groundswell of support both from the public and an array of individuals and organisations, who have been vital in helping to support the project.
-The Shrouds have been on display in smaller amounts in Salisbury, Exeter, Belfast, Bristol and Thiepval in France this year but the London exhibition will be the first and only time that they are all laid out together and we anticipate that they will be seen by millions of people around the world.
+However, a groundswell of support both from the public and an array of individuals and organisations, meant that they were able to achieve their vision.
+During production, the Shrouds were on display in smaller configurations in Salisbury, Exeter, Belfast, Bristol and Thiepval in France.
+The final London exhibition was the first and only time that they were all laid out together.
+They were visited by more than 80,000 people and seen on TV by millions of people around the world.